 All the tales of The Danish Fairy Book, edited by Clara Stroebe, are here.
 Some words are replaced by other words that are understood more easily, and the language is somewhat updated, British English here.
-I have shuffled the order of tales so that the friendlier ones appear first in the collection.
+Besides, the order of tales is shuffled so that the friendlier ones appear first.
 There is a note link at the end of each tale.
+If you find the name Grundtvig in the note of a tale, suspect the tale has been edited by him, for he used to do such things.
+A tale that has Grundtvig as its source - suspect an up to heavily editing hand in it; that is to say, that it is a retelling.

-Here is a good part of the preface by Frederick H. Martens, with practically no additions.
-I have left out examples he gives.
+Here is a good part of the romanticising preface by Frederick H. Martens, with practically no additions.
+Examples he gives, have been left out below.

 These fairy-tales of the Danish North are the simple and direct narratives of the fishermen, peasants, seamen, huntsmen, shepherds, smiths and humble toilers of the land of Hans Andersen, faithfully presented in the traditional forms handed down from father to son through the centuries.
 They have the beauty and the charm of all that the fancy of a primitive people invents to express its longing for colour and radiance to illumine the dull greyness of everyday life.
 Out of a wealth of available material, stories of the most diverse nature have been chosen; stories in which the hero awakens the instant sympathy of the reader, either by noble self-sacrifice or by brave persistence, or by his sheer good luck.